DIY wedding appetizers is a wonderful opportunity to save a ton of money on your wedding plans!

 Even if you are using a more traditional caterer for the main meal, DIY wedding appetizers is a wonderful way to customize what you’re offering.
 You’ll also be able to increase the quality, AND save a ton of money.
 I mean, what’s not to love?

-Dozens of your messages are specifically dismayed about the cost of the cocktail hour.
+Dozens of your wedding planning questions & messages are utterly dismayed about the cost of the cocktail hour.
 I get a ton of dollar amounts and ranges depending on where you are in the country.
 For a baseline let’s go with $15 per person, for cheese and crackers.

 Yes, for a 100 person wedding, that means that cheese & crackers with grapes as garnish will cost you about $1500.